Mickey Vernon: Washington Senators and Cleveland Indians (1946-55)

-Later years (1956-60)
+Later years (1956-1960)

-In November 1955, the Senators traded the 37-year old Vernon, Bob Porterfield, Johnny Schmitz and Tom Umphlett to the Boston Red Sox for Karl Olson, Dick Brodowski, Tex Clevenger, Neil Chrisley and Al Curtis.
+In November 1955, the Senators traded the 37-year old Vernon, Bob Porterfield, Johnny Schmitz, and Tom Umphlett to the Boston Red Sox for Karl Olson, Dick Brodowski, Tex Clevenger, Neil Chrisley, and Al Curtis.
 Vernon was surprised to be traded, but looked forward to playing for a winning team.
 The Senators had only two winning seasons during all of his years with the team, and the 1949 Indians had the best record of any team for which he had played.

-In 1956 with the Red Sox, the 38-year old Vernon hit .310 in 403 at bats, with 15 home runs, 84 RBI, 67 runs scored and a .914 OPS.
+In 1956 with the Red Sox, 38-year old Vernon hit .310 in 403 at bats, with 15 home runs, 84 RBI, 67 runs scored, and a .914 OPS.
 He was selected to the AL All-Star team for the sixth time, and was 21st in AL Most Valuable Player voting.
 The Red Sox finished the season 84–70.
 He played one more season in Boston, hitting .241 in only 270 at bats, while splitting time at first base with Dick Gernert.
 He had been among the top 10 hitters at mid-season, but tailed off as the season progressed.

 In November, the Red Sox and Cleveland worked out a deal where Cleveland paid Boston and then acquired Vernon's rights via claiming him after Boston waived Vernon.
 The Senators had shown some interest in acquiring Vernon with the long-term plan of grooming him for the team's manager position.
-In 1958, the 40-year old Vernon started 87 games at first base for Cleveland, batting .293 in 355 at bats, with eight home runs, 55 RBI and an .812 OPS.
+In 1958, the 40-year old Vernon started 87 games at first base for Cleveland, batting .293 in 355 at bats, with eight home runs, 55 RBIs, and an .812 OPS.
 He was selected to the AL All-Star team for the seventh and final time.
-He had a pinch hit in the fifth inning of the 1958 All-Star game, held at Memorial Stadium in Baltimore, and scored the game tying run.
+He had a pinch hit in the fifth inning of the 1958 All-Star game, held at Memorial Stadium in Baltimore, and scored the game-tying run.